reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 md5: ed7d96413f2f23224d5ea6081ae4cc78
 range: 52-62
 ```
-- Line 55 starts the outer return and asks the user to pay `reservation` before executing the consesus step.
+- Line 55 starts the outer `{!rsh} return` and asks the user to pay `reservation` before executing the consesus step.

 All of our examples have so far demonstrated using network tokens.
 But what if you need the user to pay the contract in a non-network token?